About Cranio Fascial Dynamics (CFD)

 In our sophisticated environment, there are many additional interferences that the body must contend with including chemical toxicity, the exposure to automation and electromagnetic influences.
 The interplay of these additional interferences means the systems of physiology have fewer ways to process and eliminate the waste that accumulates in the brain.

 The physical manifestation of these vessels not being able to facilitate drainage, can cause the stagnation of venous blood with cytotoxic waste accumulating at the base and in other areas of the brain.
-The cytotoxic waste amasses; it does not naturally biodegrade and the interaction between these chemicals and brain tissue can be devastating, hour by hour, day by day and year by year, possibly leading to chronic traumatic encephalopathy (CTE).
+The cytotoxic waste amasses; it does not naturally biodegrade and the interaction between these chemicals and brain tissue can be devastating, hour by hour, day by day and year by year, possibly leading to tau protein deposition and chronic traumatic encephalopathy (CTE).

 The medical procedures of inserting stents and shunts to achieve brain drainage with success in recent years have met with applause when successful, but could be considered a huge interventional risk and invasion of delicate tissues and brain components notwithstanding the added jeopardy of anaesthesia.